iTechnoguy/javaranch-data/README.md

        "id": "1",
        "question": "A string question related to some detail of java", "answers": [
           {
-		   "answer": "A string answer to the line element question", },
-		 {
-		   "answer": "A string answer to the line element question", "correct": "truthy value if this is the correct answer" }
+           "answer": "A string multiple choice answer to the question", "correct": "truthy value if this is the correct answer" }
         ]
        "explanation": "A string explanation as to why the answer is correct", }
     ]